Oracle Database

 When using virtual tables, remember the following source configuration requirements:

-• You must set up the source as a direct connection.
-Virtual tables do not support the use of intermediary agents.
+• You must use a Foundry worker source.
+Virtual tables do not support use of agent worker connections.

 • Ensure that bi-directional connectivity and allowlisting is established as described in the Networking section above.